 Camp Awosting and Camp Chinqueka operate as two separate camps under a common philosophy and leadership, each with equal but separate facilities.
 Both camps have their own staff, programs, culture, and traditions.

 The typical pressures of boys and girls interacting are gone!
-Campers don’t feel the need to impress the opposite sex and can enjoy a fun summer by fully engaging in their cabin.
-Our boys are able to open up and embrace their emotions.
+Campers don’t feel the pressure of being in a co-ed environment and can enjoy a fun summer by fully engaging in their cabin.
+Our Campers are able to open up and embrace their emotions.
 Boys are able to forge deep social connections without the pressures of the boy-girl dynamic that they’re used to during the school year.
 Our boys are nicer to each other, without the social pressures that can come from an intense co-ed camp.

 Awosting strikes the perfect balance between the unique camaraderie of a boys camp and the richness of life in an intentional co-ed community.
 When we do bring our two camps together it is always in the context of making age-appropriate friendships and activity-oriented programming.
 Our boys enjoy the well supervised weekly socials, friendly activity exchanges, theatre programs, and special events with the girls, either at Camp Chinqueka or here at Awosting.